 Where does my pet fly on the plane?

-What vaccinations do my pet need to fly on an airplane?
+What vaccinations do my pet need to fly internationally?

-Does my dog have to go into quarantine?
+Does my pet have to go into quarantine?

 Can I do this move myself?